yuriytkach/spring-rest-docs-with-rest-assured/README.md

 # spring-rest-docs-with-rest-assured

-Sample project that shows the use of spring rest docs with rest assured library.
+Sample project that shows the use of [Spring REST Docs](https://projects.spring.io/spring-restdocs/) with [REST Assured](http://rest-assured.io/) library.

 The output produced by rest docs can be viewed here: https://yuriytkach.github.io/spring-rest-docs-with-rest-assured/